engelsjk/goclipmaps/README.md

 ## What

-A GeoJSON Polygon feature and its bounds are used to request a Mapbox Satellite image from the [Mapbox Static Image API](https://www.mapbox.com/static-maps).
-The image is then drawn onto a virtal SVG canvas.
-Next, the GeoJSON feature is converted into an SVG path string which is parsed into step-by-step path commands.
+A GeoJSON feature file is input and its bounds are used to request a Mapbox Satellite image from the [Mapbox Static Image API](https://www.mapbox.com/static-maps).
+That image is then drawn onto a virtal SVG canvas.
+Next, the GeoJSON feature is converted into an SVG path string (using a spherical Mercator conversion) which is then parsed into step-by-step path commands.
 Those path commands are fed into a vector rendering engine and the path is drawn onto a mask layer on the canvas above the image.
-Finally, the mask is clipped against the image.
+Finally, the mask is clipped against the original image.

 ## How